Post 197 – by Gautam Shah

 1 Person own-self: A professional is always an individual entity, because the individual own-self is the prime originator of professional behaviour.
 A professional’s behaviour or the professionalism is always judged as an individual.

 2 Professionals themselves (professing similar skills) as a group: Formal codification of behaviour norms for a particular profession excludes the newer peripheral skills.
 New skills demand slightly different type of behaviour norm.
 Entrenched practitioners of a profession cannot tolerate the altered or additional behaviour norms required for the new skills.
 When conditions to become or remain a professional are very formal (written or neatly described), creative individuals feel stifled.
-They try to reform the existing set-up to cause a change, or step-out to form a new organisation.
-In both cases, the existing organisation suffers, or is destroyed.
+They try to reform the existing set-up to cause a change, or step-out to form a new organization.
+In both cases, the existing organization suffers, or is destroyed.

 3 Society in general: Over a period of time, the behaviour of all persons in a particular profession becomes so obvious or predictable that, these professionals seem to be directly or indirectly, visibly or invisibly governed by a set of `ethics’, code of conduct, or rules-regulations.
 All such rules, codes etc. however, can never be formally set, explained, or written.
 Many are traditions or universally accepted norms.